Kenworthe/MARTA-tracker/README.md

               // then add:
               var secret = {
-                API_KEY : //add your Marta Realtime Rails API key here OR contact me and I can send you mine }
+                API_KEY :   // add your Marta Realtime Rails API key here
+                            // OR contact me and I can send you mine!
+              }

               module.exports = secret